Seeed-Studio/wiki-documents/docs/Grove-High_Temperature_Sensor.md

 #### Software

 - Step 1.
-Download the  [ UltrasonicRanger Library](https://github.com/Seeed-Studio/Grove_HighTemp_Sensor/archive/master.zip) from Github.
+Download the  [ Grove-High Temperature Sensor Library](https://github.com/Seeed-Studio/Grove_HighTemp_Sensor/archive/master.zip) from Github.
 - Step 2.
 Refer [How to install library](http://wiki.seeedstudio.com/How_to_install_Arduino_Library) to install library for Arduino.
 - Step 3.
 Copy the code into Arduino IDE and upload.